martin26/Diablo-II--Vanilla-Frosting/README.txt

-Vanilla Frosting 5.5.2 for 1.13d
+Vanilla Frosting 5.6.0 for 1.13d
 By Jonathan Vasquez (fearedbliss)
-Released on Friday, September 12, 2014
+Released on Saturday, November 15, 2014
 -----------------------------------------------

 **** Back from 1.09 ****